FgDevLab/attendance/README.md

 1. **Create Database**:

-   Create a database in MySQL to support your application.
+   Create a database in MySQL to support the application.
 You can do this using the MySQL CLI or any database management tool like phpMyAdmin.

    *Make sure to update your **backend** `.env` file with the correct database credentials.*